-This document applies to Academic Year 2021/22 onwards 1.
-Awarding Institution/Body University of Worcester 2.
-Teaching Institution University of Worcester, Full-time and Part-time Halesowen College, Full-time and Part-time Herefordshire &amp; Ludlow College, Full-time and Part-time Heart of Worcestershire College (Redditch) Full-time and Part-time Heart of Worcestershire College (Worcester) Full-time and Part-time 3.
-Programme Accredited By Sector-Endorsed Foundation Degrees in Early Years Professional Association ( SEFDEY ) For the FdA EY (0-8) (Professional Practice) award this is also accredited by: National College of Teaching and Learning (now DfE) Approved as Full and Relevant (on completion of practice requirements as outlined in Early Years Educator qualification) will allow students to be included in regulated setting ratios).
+This document applies to Academic Year 2023/24 onwards

+1. Awarding Institution/Body University of Worcester 2.
+Teaching Institution University of Worcester, Full-time and Part-time Halesowen College, Full-time and Part-time Herefordshire, Ludlow, and North Shropshire College, Full-time Heart of Worcestershire College (Redditch) Full-time and Part-time Heart of Worcestershire College (Worcester) Full-time and Part-time 3.
+Programme Accredited By Somerset Centre for Integrated Learning (SCIL) Full-time and Part-time Sector-Endorsed Foundation Degrees in Early Years Professional Association (SEFDEY) For the FdA EY (0-8) (Professional Practice) award this is also accredited by: National College of Teaching and Learning (now DfE) Approved as Full and Relevant (on completion of practice requirements as outlined in Early Years Educator qualification) will allow students to be included in regulated setting ratios).
 4. Final Award or Awards Foundation Degree (FdA) 5.
 Programme Title FdA Early Years (0-8 years) FdA Early Years (0-8yrs) (Professional Practice) 6.
 Pathways Available and/or Linked Honours Degree Progression Route/s Progression route: BA (Hons) Integrated Working with Children and Families Top Up See Section 20 for further information 7.
 Mode and/or Site of Delivery Standard taught programme delivered at UW and partner institutions Flexible and Distributed delivered online and at the University of Worcester 8.
 Mode of Attendance and Duration Standard delivery and Flexible and Distributed Part-time (3 years), Full-time (2 years) 9.
-UCAS Code FdA Early Years (0-8)X312(Full-time)FdA Early Years (0-8) (Professional Practice)X313(Full-time)Karly Years (0-8) (Professional Practice)Karly Years (0-8) 10.
-Subject Benchmark Statement and/or Professional Body Statement Foundation Degree Characteristics Statement (2020)Early Childhood Studies Subject Benchmark Statement (2019)Early Years Educator (2013)published by the National College for Teaching and Leadership (now the DfE) 11.
+UCAS Code FdA Early Years (0-8) X312 FdA Early Years (0-8) (Professional Practice) X313 10.
+Subject Benchmark Statement and/or Professional Body Statement Foundation Degree Characteristics Statement (2020) Early Childhood Studies Subject Benchmark Statement (2022) Early Years Educator (2013) published by the National College for Teaching and Leadership (now the DfE) 11.
 Date of Programme Specification Preparation/ Revision September 2019 August 2020 - AQU amendments to Section 19.
-September 2020 benchmark statements amended, placement hours amended August 2021 - Contact time and entry requirements amended, and AQU amendments.